lethargilistic/OpenYourMouth/Bacon/British/DefrostingBacon.md

 6. Do something with your bacon

 ### Defrosting in a Fridge
-> The advantage of this method lays in the fact that you run no risk of cooking your bacon or forgetting it out unrefridgerated.
+> The advantages of this method are that you run no risk of cooking your bacon or forgetting it entirely, outside the refrigerator.
 > The disadvantage is that it is slow

 1. Have foresight